Querying Gold namespace

 SELECT

-FROM ASSETS a
+FROM gold.assets a

-WHERE a.STATUS = 'ACTIVE' -- Large join happens first
+WHERE a.status = 'ACTIVE' -- Large join happens first

 Use common filters for targeted analysis